On random fractals with infinite branching: definition, measurability, dimensions

 \begin{section}{Preliminaries.} If the average number of offspring does not exceed one, then $K(\w)$ is almost surely an empty set or a point, and we exclude that case from further consideration.
 Mauldin and Williams in \cite{MW} have found the Hausdorff dimension of almost every non-empty set $K(\w),$

 In case $n<\infty,$ $\alpha$ is the solution of equation

-For the classic definitions of Hausdorff and packing measures and dimensions, as well as definitions of upper and lower Minkowski dimensions, the reader is referred to the book of Mattila (\cite{M}).
-Packing dimension and measures in case of bounded number of offspring were discussed in \cite{BM}.
-It has been proven (\cite{BM}) that when the number of offspring is uniformly bounded, the Hausdorff, packing, lower and upper Minkowski dimensions coincide.
-We focus on the situation when the number of offspring may be infinite.
-If it is bounded but not uniformly, the results of this paper show that all of these dimensions still coincide.
-If the number of offspring is unbounded, these dimensions may differ from each other.
+The definitions and properties of Hausdorff and packing measures and dimensions, as well as definitions of upper and lower Minkowski dimensions, can be found in the book of Mattila (\cite{M}).
 We denote the Hausdorff, packing, lower and upper Minkowski dimension by $\dim_H,$ $\dim_P,$ $\un{\dim}_B$ and $\ov{\dim}_B$ respectively.

 For any $K\subset\R^d$ denote by $N_r(K)$ the smallest number of closed balls with radii $r$, needed to cover $K.$ Then the upper Minkowski dimension, and the lower Minkowski dimension,